Programming & Data Processing

 • Left text: " | Right text: " — wraps items in double quotes

-• Left text: INSERT INTO users VALUES (' | Right text: '); — creates SQL insert statements
+• Left text: INSERT INTO users VALUES (' | Right text: '); — produces SQL insert statements

-Step 4: Choose a Delimiter
+Step 4: Choose a delimiter

 • , (comma and space) for inline lists